MMODS-org/Elicitation-1/README.md

 ### Additional commands and notes

-* `make fig_multipanel` will generate subpanels for a multi-panel figure.
+* `make fig4_panels` will generate subpanels for Figure 4, the multi-panel figure.
+* see `Makefile` for all commands.

 ### Output